Self-employed professionals in paid employment

 Payroll tax and payroll tax credit

-You will receive a salary from your employer and you will have to deal with payroll taxes and payroll tax credit.
+You will receive a salary from your employer and you will have to deal with payroll taxes and payroll tax credits.
 Before you start working for your new employer, you need to complete the Model Declaration of payroll (in Dutch).
-If you choose, your employer automatically deducts payroll tax from your additional earnings from employment.
 Payroll tax includes wage tax and national insurance contributions and is an advance on your income tax.

-With a payroll tax credit, you have 2 choices: your employer will either apply the payroll tax credit to your salary, or not.
-If you opt for the route through your employer, less wage tax and national insurance contributions will be deducted.
+With a payroll tax credit, you have 2 choices: your employer will either apply the payroll tax credit to your salary or not.
+The payroll tax credit consists of a general tax credit and an employment tax credit.
+If you opt for the route through your employer, less wage tax and fewer national insurance contributions will be deducted.
 You will have more salary paid out that way.
-The payroll tax credit consists of general tax credit and employment tax credit.
-If you do not let you employer take care of the payroll tax credit, it will be settled with your income tax return.
+If you do not let your employer take care of the payroll tax credit, it will be settled with your income tax return.
 You will therefore always receive the tax credits to which you are entitled.

 Salary in your private account

-Your income from your business is separate from your private income.
-Therefore, have your salary deposited into your private account and not into your business account or the that you use for your company.
+YYour salary from employment is separate from your income from your business.
+So, have your salary deposited into your private account and not into your business account.
+If you also use your private account for your company, open a separate account for your salary.
 This way you can easily separate the different cash flows.

 Hours criterion income tax

 If you start working as an employee, you will probably have less time to devote to your own business.
 This can have consequences for the .
-Therefore, determine whether you are still entitled to entrepreneur's deduction.
+Therefore, determine whether you are still entitled to the entrepreneur's deduction.
 And if so, how many hours you can work as an employee without losing the right to entrepreneur allowance.
-Determine whether you are still entitled to an .
-And if so, how many hours you can work as an employee without losing the right to the entrepreneur allowance.

 Small businesses scheme and turnover tax

 Do you have many business customers?
-From the KOR, you cannot reclaim VAT on purchases and business expenses.
-Your purchase price will be higher, because you include VAT.
-If you want to keep the same profit margin, you have to increase the selling price without VAT.
-So then your product becomes more expensive and less interesting for your customer.
+In the KOR you cannot reclaim VAT on purchases and business expenses.
+Your purchase price will be higher because you include VAT.
+If you want to maintain the same profit margin, you will have to increase the sales price excluding VAT.
+This will make your product more expensive and less interesting for your customer.

 Agreements with your employer